SarahWeiii/diso/README.md

 # Differentiable Iso-Surface Extraction Package (DISO)
+[***News***] DISO now supports batch training and checkpointing!
+It is no longer necessary to allocate multiple iso-surface extractors.

 This repository consists of a variety of differentiable iso-surface extraction algorithms implemented in `cuda`.

 Currently, two algorithms are incorporated: